 How to set up HomePod multi-room speakers

-You don't actually have to set up anything to make the most of the multi-room skills that AirPlay 2 has brought to the HomePod 2 party.
+You don't actually have to set up anything to make the most of the multi-room skills that AirPlay 2 brought to the HomePod 2 party.

 You can even get super complex with Siri, setting up different songs in different rooms - at different volume levels.
-Something along the lines of, "Hey Siri, play Frightened Rabbit in the kitchen at 70% and my sad Scottish songs playlist in the office at 30%," will not cause Apple's digital assistant any bother.
+Something along the lines of, "Hey Siri, play Frightened Rabbit in the kitchen at 70% and my sad songs playlist in the office at 30%," will not cause Apple's digital assistant any bother.

 You can, of course, group speakers and control playback using the AirPlay button on Apple Music or Control Center too - check out our guide to controlling your Apple HomePod using your iPhone for more details.